SmilingElephant/Echidnr-CTF-Challenge/README.md

 ```

 ## Walkthrough
 A walkthrough for this challenge is available <a href ="https://drive.google.com/file/d/1DIXeShL6i3ff4HoOq2QKN9T16P-SzAV-/view?usp=drive_link">here</a>.
-I strongly recommend giving the challenge a try yourself, then if you get stuck, take a look to find the next step, then continue solving on your own.
-I guarantee you will have the most fun by solving as much of the challenge as you can on your own.
+I strongly recommend giving the challenge a try yourself.
+If you get stuck, take a look to to get unstuck then continue working through the challenge.
+I guarantee you will have the most fun by solving as much as you can with your big sexy brain.
 Good luck and have fun! :)